hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > In hopes to gain a casual glass of wine;
 >
-> Hang up some old cocked hat, or so, that they
+> Hang up some old cocked hat[^48], or so, that they
 >
 > May make the wearer for a bottle pay;

->
+[^48]: This was actually the case with one of these teachers of dancing who used to hang up an old cocked hat, in a conspicous part of the room, and whoever took it off the nail was obliged to pay the forfeit of a bottle of wine, which the teacher took care to inforce for the sake of partaking of it.
+If complaint was ever made of the want era proper notice, he used to refer to one placed purposely in an obscure part of the room, which none could find without a guide.

 > Establish fines, but place the cautions where
 >
 > They can't be seen, to catch you in a snare.